-Corporate organisations, which previously refrained from expressing an opinion on racial justice issues, have now realised that brand activism could enhance shareholders’ value.
+Corporate organizations, which previously refrained from expressing an opinion on racial justice issues, have now realized that brand activism could enhance shareholders’ value.
 When Nike used Colin Kaepernick in an advertising campaign, its online sales grew by 31% in the bank holiday weekend after the launch!
 In the aftermath of George Floyd’s death, purveyors of capitalism such as Goldman Sachs and JP Morgan have committed billions of dollars to advance racial equality.
 It is now trendy to “Talk Black”, so it should be no surprise that Black celebrities have become more vocal on racial justice as it now comes with limited downside.
 Black celebrities who were more bothered about their N-scores and Q-rating had to wait for the tide of opinion to turn on social justice issues before finding their voices.
 To paraphrase Malcolm X, they march when their corporate paymaster says march, they protest when their corporate paymaster says protest, and they bark when their corporate paymaster says bark.

 The recent racial awakening of the Black celebrity bears a lot of similarities with the racial awakening of the Black executive in the West.
-Before May 2020, senior Black executives working in some of the most prestigious organisations in the West were silent on racism within and outside of the workplace.
-Like the Black celebrities who prioritised their brand endorsement over speaking out, the Black executives chose the path of least resistance by putting their careers over the cause.
-Like the Black celebrity, the Black executive does not want to offend the “boss”.
-Now that their corporate overlord has permitted them to talk about racial injustice, we are now inundated with Black executives writing blogs and articles, doing interviews and speaking at town halls about racial injustice.
+Before May 2020, senior Black executives working in some of the most prestigious organizations in the West were silent on racism within and outside of the workplace.
+Like the Black celebrities who prioritized their brand endorsement over speaking out, the Black executives chose the path of least resistance by putting their careers over the cause.
+Like the Black celebrity, the Black executive does not want to offend the “boss.”
+Now that their corporate overlord has permitted them to talk about racial injustice, we are now inundated with Black executives writing blogs and articles, doing interviews, and speaking at town halls about racial injustice.
 Like Black celebrities, they focus on the symptom of racism while failing to address the role of capitalism in exacerbating this social evil.
-Some are also capitalising on the current shift in sentiment toward racial justice to position themselves as the token Black face in the corporate plantation.
+Some are also capitalizing on the current shift in sentiment toward racial justice to position themselves as the token Black face in the corporate plantation.
 Like the incestuous relationship between Black celebrities and corporations, there is an incestuous relationship between the Black executive and the corporates where the Black executive can advance their career.
-At the same time, the business organisation can showcase the token Black executive as evidence of the great stride the company is making in terms of equity, diversity and inclusion.
+At the same time, the business organization can showcase the token Black executive as evidence of the great stride the company is making in terms of equity, diversity, and inclusion.

 Besides prostituting themselves with the corporate elite, Black celebrities sometimes find themselves joined at the hip with the political elite.
 In normal climes, the political class has turned its back on the Black masses, but it can rely on Black celebrities to get the Black voters to the poll during election time.
-In America, Black celebrities have played a prominent role in endorsing, campaigning and fundraising for politicians.
+In America, Black celebrities have played a prominent role in endorsing, campaigning, and fundraising for politicians.
 During Barack Obama’s term as US President, Black celebrities were regular visitors to the White House.
 Common, the US artist visited the White House five times, including during the President’s 55th birthday and the Nordic State Dinner, while John Legend was there on four different occasions.
 There is nothing wrong with celebrities expressing support for politicians, visiting politicians, or fundraising for them at face value.
 However, there is something wrong when the political elites use Black celebrities to solicit Black votes.
 Yet, these influencers fail to speak truth to power when the politicians fail to deliver on their promises or when their policies are unjust.
 For instance, while the Black celebrities were more than willing to hobnob with President Obama, they had nothing to say about his drone policies, which resulted in the death of hundreds of Brown and Black civilians in Africa and the Middle East.

 Another reason why modern-day Black celebrities might not make effective spokespeople for Blacks in the West is that they don’t have the same shared experience as the Black masses.
 In the past, Black celebrities caught the same hell as the Black masses.
-They lived in the same neighbourhood as the masses and were easily accessible.
-However, the 21st-century Black celebrity often lives in a white-populated gated community out of reach and out of touch from the Black masses.
-Furthermore, Black celebrities in the West often fail to be bothered with the sufferings of their kith and kin in the poorest parts of the world unless it’s trends on social media.
+They lived in the same neighborhood as the masses and were easily accessible.
+However, the 21st-century Black celebrity often lives in a White-populated gated community out of reach and out of touch from the Black masses.
+Furthermore, Black celebrities in the West often fail to be bothered with the sufferings of their kith and kin in the poorest parts of the world unless it’s trending on social media.
 During the #EndSARS and #BringBackOurGirls campaign, Western Black celebrities posted pictures of themselves with the hashtag on social media to their followers.

-The attitudes of the Black celebrities are not lost on some Black.
+The attitudes of the Black celebrities are not lost on some Blacks.
 In 2015, the hashtag #BlackCelebsBeLike was trending on social media in response to Black celebrities selling out the Black masses for riches wealth.
 Zellie Imani, one of the originators of the hashtag, explained the purpose of the hashtag to the BBC, “The goal really was to challenge the pedestal we sometimes put celebrities on and not allow media to use them as spokespersons for Black people.”

 From the above, it is clear that Black celebrities cannot be relied upon to be effective spokespeople for the Black masses in the West.
-We are in serious trouble if our leading spokespeople are the pseudo jesters for the white power structure.
+We are in serious trouble if our leading spokespeople are the pseudo jesters for the White power structure.
 My critics may argue that Black celebrities can raise awareness about the Black racial experience in the West, and their political connections can bring about long-lasting change.
 This argument is noted; however, my point is not that the Black celebrity industrial complex should remain silent amid racial and other forms of oppression.
 While they should speak out and use their influence to help, they should not be in the vanguard position because they have too much stake in the current oppressive system that perpetuates racial injustice.
 They could quickly turn their backs on the Black masses if say in the future, “talking Black” is no longer fashionable, dangerous to their brand, or if their corporate paymasters experience racial justice fatigue.

 Today’s Black celebrities would have to extricate themselves from the shackles of their corporate paymasters for them to be effective in the struggle.
 They should be prepared to lose all by putting conscience and conviction before endorsement.
-They must be ready to risk it all like Mohammad Ali, “No, I’m not going 10,000 miles from home to help murder and burn another poor nation simply to continue the domination of white slave masters of the darker people the world over.”
+They must be ready to risk it all like Mohammad Ali, “No, I’m not going 10,000 miles from home to help murder and burn another poor nation simply to continue the domination of White slave masters of the darker people the world over.”
 They must be prepared to risk it all like Paul Robeson, “The artist must elect to fight for freedom or slavery.
 I have made my choice.
 I had no alternative.”
 They must be prepared to risk it all like Naomi Osaka, “I think now the best thing for the tournament, the other players and my well-being is that I withdraw.”
-They must be prepared to risk it all like Colin Kaepernick, “I am not going to stand up to show pride in a flag for a country that oppresses Black people and people of colour.”
+They must be prepared to risk it all like Colin Kaepernick, “I am not going to stand up to show pride in a flag for a country that oppresses Black people and people of color.”